1. HOW CAN AN IMAGE OF PROTONS TELL US A TON ABOUT YOUR REDOX POTENTIAL IN YOUR CELLS?

 To be able to see or appreciate something, you must first know or believe it exists, or at least ,not have preconceived ideas that it just can’t happen.
 Here is where the rubber meets the road in this teaching point.

 I assured him that it was not only possible but based upon a scale of science he or I did not learn in medical school or residency.
 I believe I infuriated him when I told him that I believed he was a sucker to his beliefs that were given to him by his mentors in radiology.
-I know it was an “ego blow” to have a surgeon tell him, that something he was “expert in” reading had a lot more depth of information about matter and energy than he could fathom.
+I know it was an “ego blow” to have a surgeon tell him, that something he was supposed to be an “expert in” reading had a lot more depth of information about matter and energy than he could fathom.

 So today’s blog is about going back to the fundamental science he just could not accept.